erds44/SuperMarioBors/CodeReview/YangjiayiMu.md

 	2. No comment in unimplemented methods.
 	3. Some members of the class is public.
 Bad encapsulation.
 * Future change
 	Change the visibility of fields.
+Implement BeKicked() method.
+Trim some unused method.